-How Much Does an Engine Rebuild Cost?
+How Much Does a Car Engine Rebuild Cost?

 The price you’ll be quoted for an engine rebuild will vary depending upon the complexity of your vehicle’s engine and, obviously, what’s wrong with the car.

 That said, however, you can expect a rebuild to cost approximately half of what you’ll pay for a replacement.
-For a typical engine, you can bank on around $2,500 to $4,000, including parts and labor.
+For a typical car engine, you can bank on around $2,500 to $4,000, including parts and labor.

 Be sure you get an estimate on both a rebuild and a replacement.
 It should go without saying that if it’s going to cost around as much to fully replace your engine, by all means, you should go with the new parts!

-Signs You May Need an Engine Rebuild or Engine Replacement
+Signs You May Need an Engine Rebuild or Engine Replacement For Your Car

 If you haven’t yet brought your car to the mechanic, you may be wondering if the vehicle problems you’re experiencing may indicate that you need an engine rebuild.
 Common signs that you’re having serious engine trouble include: